enrightc/The-Gourmet-Cake-Club/README.md

 ### **Baking Tips Page**
   - On this page visitors can find answers to some of the most common cake baking questions.
-  - A Bootstrap accordion component has been used to organise the conent within callapsible items.
+  - A Bootstrap accordion component has been used to organise the content within callapsible items.
 This particular accordion allows the display of one collapsed item a time.
   - The accordion proves a user-friendly experience.
 Visitors can click on a question to reveal the answer.

 Baking Tips Accordion: